OjeWilliams/PGEXERCISES/codes/Dates.md

 			- CAST(mymonth AS DATE) AS numeric),1) AS utilization

 FROM(
      SELECT fac.name AS name, DATE_TRUNC('month', starttime) AS mymonth, SUM(slots) AS month_total
      FROM cd.bookings AS book
      JOIN cd.facilities AS fac ON book.facid = fac.facid
      GROUP BY name, mymonth
     ) AS my_util
+ ORDER BY name;

 -- Correct attempt.
 I realised I was not accounting for the for how many hours in the day were available.
 It opens at 8am and closes at 8:30pm.. thats 12.5 hours therefore
 -- 25 half an hour slots. recall that the slots are half an hour increments!!!
 SELECT name, mymonth,